kubermatic/docs/content/advanced/oidc_auth/_index.en.md

 ### How does it work

 This section will demonstrate how to obtain and use `kubeconfig` to connect to a cluster.
 Note that the user, the one that wil generate `kubeconfig` will not have any permissions when accessing the cluster.
-You will have to explicitly grant permissions by creating appropriate `RBAC` roles and bindings.
+You will have to explicitly grant permissions by creating appropriate [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac) roles and bindings.

 Before we start, the very first thing we need to do is to grant some permissions.
 We are going to utilize an existing `viewer` role and assign it to the user.
 The user name will be taken directly from the email address which will be encoded in `kubeconfig` we are going to create.
 The following command grants read-only access to the cluster to `lukasz@loodse.com`.
+For more details see [Using RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac) from the official Kubernetes documentation.

 ```
 kubectl create clusterrolebinding lukaszviewer --clusterrole=view --user=lukasz@loodse.com